Internet Explorer doesn’t work well with our website. We recommend using a different browser like Google Chrome.

 • Less intuitive than other platforms

-1. EdApp
+10. EdApp

-For organizations, the best online teaching platforms are ones with intuitive tools for building employee education programs at-scale.
+For organizations, the best online teaching platforms are ones with intuitive tools for building employee education programs at scale.
 EdApp lets you deliver the training experience your team needs with a range of features designed to help you educate learners fast.

-Among its top features, EdApp offers companies the chance to white-label their own courses for training and onboarding employees, partners and customers.
-In addition, EdApp features over 80 templates for quick custom course creation with options to add games, quizzes, videos, assessments and more.
-Plus, all learning can be delivered right to your employees’ mobile devices for training on-the-go.
+Among its top features, EdApp offers companies the chance to white-label their own courses for training and onboarding employees, partners, and customers.
+In addition, EdApp features over 80 templates for quick custom course creation with options to add games, quizzes, videos, assessments, and more.
+Plus, all learning can be delivered right to your employees’ mobile devices for training on the go.

 Pros: